dvidelabs/poly.shell/doc/api/jobs.md

 - `options.report`: if true enable custom report output, even when `options.log` disabled.
 - `options.debug`: if true enable custom debug output - independent of `options.log`.
 - `options.quiet`: if true suppress error messages, overridden by `options.log`.

+### jobs.runSiteSequential(jobs, [roles], [options], [callback])

+Run job or jobs in a `site-sequential` schedule where one job completes on a site before a new is started, but a new job can start on one site before a previous job has finished on all other sites.
+`callback` is called once all jobs have completed on all sites.

+`jobs.run` is a synonym for this function as this is normally the desired behaviour.

+See `jobs.run` for more details.

+### jobs.runAtomic(jobs, [roles], [options], [callback])

+Runs a job on one site at a time.
+Starts a new job when that last matching site has completed the current job.
+Job actions within a single job on a single site run concurrently. `callback` is called once all jobs have completed on all sites.

+See `jobs.run` for more details.

+### jobs.runSequential(jobs, [roles], [options], [callback])

+Run jobs one after another in a `sequential` schedule such that a single job runs concurrently on all matching sites, but also such that no two jobs overlap across all sites. `callback` is called once all jobs have completed on all sites.

+See `jobs.run` for more details.

+### jobs.runParallel(jobs, [roles], [options], [callback])

+Runs all jobs in parallel on all sites. `callback` is called once all job actions have completed.

+See `jobs.run` for more details.

 ### jobs.sharePassword(roles, [password])